 - Unusual patterns of transactions that have no apparent economic or visible lawful purpose;

-- Money sent to or received from areas known to have high levels of criminality or terrorist activity;
+- Money sent to or received from areas known to have high levels of criminality or terrorist activity.

-- The business will conduct ongoing monitoring of business relationships with customers, to ensure that the documents, date or information held evidencing the customer’s identity are kept up to date.
+We will conduct ongoing monitoring of business relationships with customers, to ensure that the documents, date or information held evidencing the customer’s identity are kept up to date.

 The following are examples of changes in a client’s situation that may be considered suspicious: